tiny8877/okta.github.io/_source/_docs/api/resources/authn.md

 Authenticates a user for signing into the specified application.

 Note:
-* Currently only WS-Federation, SAML based apps are supported.
+* Only WS-Federation, SAML based apps are supported.
-* Pass the application instance id of the app as ["audience"](#request-parameters-for-primary-authentication) along with the user credentials.
+* Pass the application instance ID of the app as ["audience"](#request-parameters-for-primary-authentication) along with the user credentials.

-> Okta Sign-On Policy and the related App Sign-On Policy will be evaluated after successful primary authentication.
+> Okta Sign-on Policy and the related App Sign-on Policy will be evaluated after successful primary authentication.

 ##### Request Example for IDP initiated Step-up Authentication
 {:.api .api-request .api-request-example}